 The California State Library provides the following services and products to its patrons to help connect them to California’s past, present and future:

-Learn about the free services and vast, searchable catalog available to eligible readers through our online directory of services and information about the Braille and Talking Book Library.
+Learn about the rich and extensive collection of audio and braille books available at no cost to eligible readers through about the Braille and Talking Book Library.

 Find information on borrowing materials

 from the California State Library, for state government employees and officials, as well as for the general public.

 Find the California State Library’s annual compilation of statistical data from California public libraries, including survey instructions

 for public libraries to fill out.

 A digitization center dedicated to preserving and sharing collections hidden throughout California state government.

 , California state government officials and employees may remotely access State Library catalogs

 as well as borrow books, magazines, journals and training videos from the State Library.
 Members and staff of the Legislature and Governor’s Office enjoy access to the California Research Bureau